HOUSE OF 1000 DOLLS (1967)

 Director: Jeremy Summers

-MGM'S Limited Edition Collection DVD series has unearthed another long-forgotten gem from American International Pictures.
+Kino Lorber has rescued yet another long-forgotten American International Pictures gem and have given it a proper Blu-ray release.
 This time, they have opened the HOUSE OF 1000 DOLLS, a 1967 American/European co-production from none other than the ubiquitous Harry Alan Towers.

-When it was first released back in 1967 (on the top half of a double bill with THE MILLION EYES OF SU-MURU, another Towers production also featuring Nader) AIP cut 17 minutes of the original 96 minute running time and added a brief prologue, presenting it as ''A depiction of white slavery as it exists today''.
-The Studio also reshuffled a few of the scenes which didn't really hurt the plot, though some of the deletions did.
+When it was first released back in 1967 (on the top half of a double bill with THE MILLION EYES OF SU-MURU, another Towers production also featuring Nader), AIP cut 17 minutes of the original 96 minute running time and added a brief prologue, presenting it as ''A depiction of white slavery as it exists today''.
+The studio also reshuffled a few of the scenes which didn't really hurt the plot, though some of the deletions did.
 After its brief theatrical showings, it quickly disappeared and was soon forgotten.
 Eventually it made its television debut on the ''CBS Late Movie'' in the late 1970s.
-In the 1990s, the HBO home video label distributed a full-screen videotape of the theatrical cut, but it wasn't until last year that it made its DVD debut (in a full-screen PAL version) courtesy of a European company called ''Umbrella Entertainment''.
+In the 1990s, the HBO home video label distributed a full-screen videotape of the theatrical cut, and years later, it made its DVD debut (in a full-screen PAL version) courtesy of a European company called ''Umbrella Entertainment''.
+In 2011, MGM finally released the film as a manufactured-on-demand widescreen DVD as part of their Limited Edition Collection.

 BACK TO REVIEWS